Proximity (2000 film)

-Proximity (typeset as ProXimity) is a 2000 American action thriller film starring Rob Lowe and James Coburn, produced by Overseas Entertainment for Warner Bros.
-Pictures handling theatrical and TV distribution and Columbia TriStar Home Entertainment for DVD distribution.
+Proximity (typeset as ProXimity) is a 2000 American action thriller film starring Rob Lowe and James Coburn, produced by Zinc Entertainment and released by Columbia TriStar Home Entertainment for DVD distribution.
 It is written by Ben Queen and Seamus Ruane and directed by Scott Ziehl.
-The film is about an escaped prison convict (Lowe) and the head/founder (Coburn) of a support group called "Justice For The Victim's Families" who has his own tragic past and a dark secret.
+The film is about an escaped prison convict (Lowe) and the head/founder (Coburn) of a support group called "Justice For The Victim's Families" who has his tragic past and a dark secret.

 Plot

 When William Conroy (Rob Lowe) a former college professor is sentenced to life in prison for vehicular manslaughter it seems his life is over.
 But, when a fellow inmate tells him that in the past two years fourteen inmates have died at the prison, and then turns up dead the next day, Conroy is in more danger than he ever imagined.
 His suspicions are confirmed when, while on the way to his parole hearing, the van carrying the inmates crashes.
 Seizing the opportunity, Conroy flees the scene and elicits the help of his lawyer (Mark Boone Junior).
 What the two discover is a grisly murder ring set up within the prison walls that incriminates those at the highest levels of the correctional system.